prussell21/sparkify-user-churn/docs/index.md

 ## Project Overview

-The goal of this project was to perform exploratory analysis, data processing, and machine learning on a sample of sparkify user data to predict user Churn.
+The goal of this project was to perform exploratory analysis, data processing, and machine learning on a sample of Sparkify user data to predict user Churn.

-With the sparkify dataset reaching 12GB in data, frameworks such as Apache Spark are needed to process and pipeline the information for modeling.
-In this example, the entire dataset is not used.
-The goal of this repo was to protoype the process before deplying to cloud services where it can scale to the entire dataset.
+With the Sparkify dataset reaching 12GB in data, frameworks such as Apache Spark are needed to process and pipeline the information for modeling.
+In this example, rather than using the entire dataset a sample of 128MB.
+The goal of this project was to protoype the process of predicting Churn before later deploying it to cloud services where it can scale to the entire dataset.

 ## Predicting Churn

 Knowing when a user is likely to churn can help a company take pro-active actions to help retain that customer.
-Using features aggregated from user's activities or experiences on the platform can help build promising models for solving these problems.
+Using features aggregated from user's activities or experiences on the platform can help build promising models for solving this problem.

 I expect that by testing out several machine learning models and optimizing using the multiple metrics, there will be a model that returns a successful accuracy rate at predicing which users will churn.